 Dimensions.
-No such temporary sign shall be larger than thirty-two (32) and shall not exceed twenty (20) feet above ground level in any business or industrial district or four (4) square feet in area and shall not exceed four (4) feet above ground level when placed in any residential district.
+No such temporary sign shall be larger than thirty-two (32) square feet and shall not exceed twenty (20) feet above ground level in any business or industrial district or four (4) square feet in area and shall not exceed four (4) feet above ground level when placed in any R-1 One Family District or R-2 Two Family District.